 - Snuggle up to free short films from BFI Player.

-- Relive classic London films from your collection, whether rom-coms Notting Hill and Love Actually, thrill-a-minute James Bond, or family favourites Paddington and Mary Poppins.
+- Relive classic London films from your collection, whether rom-com Notting Hill, thrill-a-minute James Bond or post-apocalyptic horror 28 Days Later.

 Things to do at home with kids